Life Could Have Emerged From Lakes With High Phosphorus

 The problem is that chemical reactions that make the building blocks of living things need a lot of phosphorus, but phosphorus is scarce.
-A new UW study, published December 30, 2019, in the Proceedings of the National Academy of Sciences, finds an answer to this problem in certain types of lakes.
+A new UW study, published on December 30, 2019, in the Proceedings of the National Academy of Sciences, finds an answer to this problem in certain types of lakes.

 The study focuses on carbonate-rich lakes, which form in dry environments within depressions that funnel water draining from the surrounding landscape.
 Because of high evaporation rates, the lake waters concentrate into salty and alkaline, or high-pH, solutions.
 Such lakes, also known as alkaline or soda lakes, are found on all seven continents.

-The researchers first looked at phosphorus measurements in existing carbonate-rich lakes, including Mono Lake in California, Lake Magadi in Kenya and Lonar Lake in India.
+The researchers first looked at phosphorus measurements in existing carbonate-rich lakes, including Mono Lake in California, Lake Magadi in Kenya, and Lonar Lake in India.

-While the exact concentration depends on where the samples were taken and during what season, the researchers found that carbonate-rich lakes have up to 50,000 times phosphorus levels found in seawater, rivers and other types of lakes.
+While the exact concentration depends on where the samples were taken and during what season, the researchers found that carbonate-rich lakes have up to 50,000 times the phosphorus levels found in seawater, rivers, and other types of lakes.
 Such high concentrations point to the existence of some common, natural mechanism that accumulates phosphorus in these lakes.

 Today these carbonate-rich lakes are biologically rich and support life ranging from microbes to Lake Magadi’s famous flocks of flamingoes.
-These living things affect the lake chemistry.
+These living things affect the lake’s chemistry.
 So researchers did lab experiments with bottles of carbonate-rich water at different chemical compositions to understand how the lakes accumulate phosphorus, and how high phosphorus concentrations could get in a lifeless environment.